Criminal possession of a weapon

 Criminal possession of a weapon is the unlawful possession of a weapon by an individual.
+It may also be an additional crime if a violent offense was committed with a deadly weapon or firearm.

-Many societies both past and present have placed restrictions on what forms of weaponry private citizens (and to a lesser extent police) are allowed to purchase, own, and carry in public.
 Such crimes are public order crimes and are considered mala prohibita, in that the possession of a weapon in and of itself is not evil.
 Rather, the potential for use in acts of unlawful violence creates a perceived need to control them.
 Some restrictions are strict liability, whereas others require some element of intent to use the weapon for an illegal purpose.
-Some regulations allow a citizen to obtain a permit or other authorization to possess the weapon under certain circumstances.
+Some regulations allow a citizen to obtain a license or other authorization to possess the weapon under certain circumstances.
 Lawful uses of weapons by civilians commonly include hunting, sport, collection and self-defense.

 Types

 Criminal possession of a weapon generally falls into one of several categories: